ironhack-datalabs/mad-oct-2018/module-1/pipelines-project/your-code/README.md

 ___
 ## Step 4 - Reporting
 Once we have obtained the 3 analyzed, fatal, injured and activity resulting dataframes, we procced to plot these results.
-Remember, just the TOP 5 Areas or Activities, depending on the dataframe analysis.<br>
+Remember, just the TOP 5 Areas or Activities, depending on the dataframe analysis.<br><br>
 To run this last step you can just execut the following command:<br>
 ```
 reporting(fatal,injured,activity)
 ```
 No need of defining as input the country, for titles issues.
-This function will be take the global variable country obtained in Step #2 for this purpouse.<br>
+This function will be take the global variable country obtained in Step #2 for this purpouse.<br><br>
 Deliverable are 3 images for Fatal Casualities, Injured cases and a brief review of the most dangerous activities to do before being attack by an **evil** shark.<br>

 ___